WHAT TO DO IN INTERLAKEN

+HOW TO GET UP: Either hike up (it is a steep hike but takes less than 2 hours one way) or take a cable car.
 The cable car does not operate in the winter months (closed in December until the beginning of April).
-This place is particular popular for sunsets (so get there early to find a free seat).
+This place is particularly popular for sunsets (so get there early to secure a seat).

 Have a Picnic

-One of the best free things to do in Interlaken is to enjoy a picnic at one of the great lakes (okay, you have to buy your own food) but why not enjoy lunch with a view in Interlaken?
-So take some snacks and a blanket and admire the great scenery.
-Whether you picnic by one of the lakes, or the beautiful Aare River, or even the wild Lütschine River, you have many choices of places to picnic.
+One of the best free things to do in Interlaken is to enjoy a picnic.
+Take some snacks and a blanket and admire the great scenery.
+Whether you picnic by one of the lakes, the beautiful Aare River, the wild Lütschine River, at Höhenmatte Park – there is an endless amount of nice places to picnic.

 Fall in Love With Lake Thun